JohanBester/JBBesterCapstoneProject/README.md

 The web URL for the STIX FMA Fun Finder is as follows: [STIX FMA Fun Finder](https://stix-fma-funfinder.netlify.app/)

 ## Usage:
-This App should be pretty simple to use, Once installed the UI has an input field for a zip code, and 3 option buttons – one for school, one for event, and one for all.
-By default he all option is selected.
+This App should be pretty simple to use.The home page has a button that leads to the main search page.
+On the search page a zip code is required along with a radius that can be chosen from the drop=down menu.
+Other options can be chosen as well to limit the results returned.

+Searching (submitting) without a zip will ask for one to continue - a zip code is required.
+A radius is also required.

+When search results are returned, first results returned will fall into the target radius.
+Filtering options are present to narrow the search.
+Filter drop-down options will include fields for… Zip, State, Radius, Type (which would be school, event, or all), and style (which could be Arnis, Escrima, kali, or All).
+Choosing new options and clicking the search button agian will return the new seerch results.

-Toward the bottom of the display, a simple text button offers the options to "Add a School / Event".
+Toward the bottom of most pages, a simple text button offers the options to "Add more information to the FMA application.
 Clicking the "Add a School / Event" button opens a form interface that requests info about the submitter and the addition to be made.

 In the application-wide footer there are 3 buttons - "About", "Home", "Contact".
 Clicking on the "About" button takes the user to the about us page with basic info on the application.
 Clicking the "Contact" button opensa a contact us form interface that allows the users to write to the application owner.

-Searching (submitting) without a zip will ask for one to continue - a zip code is required.
-The option buttons below the search bar are optional.
-Searching without an option selected will return all schools and events that match the zip code search parameters.

-When search results are returned, first results returned will fall into a default 50-mile radius.
-Filtering options and a search button will be presented to narrow the search.
-Filter drop-down options will include fields for… Zip, State, Radius, Type (which would be school, event, or all), and style (which could be Arnis, Escrima, kali, or All).
-Choosing new options and clicking the search button agian will return the new seerch results.

 ## Contributing: